Novartus/Telegram-Message-Bot/README.md

 - Bot Name : Replace the sample bot name with your bot name.

 ## Features:
-- This Bot Helps the Telegram Channel admin to convey the message withour revealing their identity.
+- This Bot Helps the Telegram Channel admin to convey the message without revealing their identity.
 - Database: With the help of MongoDB Cloud Atlas.
 Now admin can store the database in the cloud.
 - Security: It provides exculsive rights to admin to delete Database from a single Message.
 And if unauthorized user tries to fire the command then incident will be directly reported to the admin with its user details.